Post-Purchase Experience··10 min read

 Can a customer book a service appointment, order a replacement part, or escalate to a human without leaving the support flow?
 Fragmented experiences drive calls.

-Is your QR code on the product resolving to a serialized record or a generic landing page?
+Is your QR code resolving to a serialized record or a generic landing page?
 The difference between a model-level redirect and a serial-level identity is the difference between a support page and a support experience.
+Each question maps to a capability gap with a measurable cost in ticket volume, resolution time, and customer retention.

 Frequently Asked Questions